The countries where euthanasia is legal

 Euthanasia and assisted suicide are legal in the Netherlands in cases where someone is experiencing unbearable suffering and there is no chance of it improving.
 There is no requirement to be terminally ill, and no mandatory waiting period.

-Children as young as 12 can request assisted dying, but parental consent is needed for those under 16.
+Parental consent is needed for those under 16.

 There are various checks that have to be undertaken before assisted dying can be approved.
 Doctors who are considering allowing assisted dying must consult with at least one other, independent doctor to confirm that the patient meets the necessary criteria.